What to Eat Before Pregnancy Glucose Test

 Regular Soda

 Reaching for a can of sugary soda before your glucose test isn’t the most ideal choice.
 One 12-ounce can have about 39 grams of added sugar.
 This is a significant amount of added sugar hitting your system all at once with zero nutritional value.
+Also be aware of other sugary drinks.

 Sweetened Instant Oatmeal